Srekel/zig-sparse-set/README.md

 }
 ```

 ...because you'll be doing a lot of looping over data that isn't of interest.
-So probably cache misses - or worse - here too.
-Also, you need to store a bool for every component (in some way - not necessarily in the component).
+Also, you need to store a flag for every component.
+So potentially cache misses for the `+=` operation here too.

+(Note that the flag could be implemented as a bitset lookup, for example, which would probably be better, but still have the same underlying problem).

 :heart_eyes: With a sparse set, you can always simply loop over the data linearly: :heart_eyes: